comp1100/comp1100.github.io/_sources/workshops/Week_2_team_dynamics.md

 ⏱️ 20 minutes - Individual

-The thought of meetings can send some people into existential dread, either through bad prior experiences or having to deal talking with people for an hour (or longer).
+The thought of meetings can send some people into existential dread, either through bad prior experiences or having to deal with talking to people for an hour (or longer).
 Unfortunately, meetings have developed a bad reputation because they are often misused by management, administrators and leaders.

 ![meetings.jpeg](figs/meetings.jpeg)